rdavdin/notes/java-web/spring-boot/Web-Dev-in-Java.md

       - [x] Inject object instances into services that need to use them

 4. Spring Starter Packs Quiz
 Pretend it's time to make a new project having a basic user interface, using the Spring Initialzr and you must decide _what requirements to include_.
-Assume that we would include at least _Spirng MVC, Thymeleaf, Spring Security, and MyBatis.
+Assume that we would include at least _Spirng MVC, Thymeleaf, Spring Security, and MyBatis_.
 Which of the following dependencies do you think we should include in a project that wants to use these tools to support REST web services and writes to a PostgreSQL database?
     - [x] Spring Boot DevTools
     - [x] Spring Web